MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

     When the new Microsoft account is created, the local account switches to this new Microsoft account and the user can then open the document.

-### Supported scenarios for opening protected documents:
+### Supported scenarios for opening protected documents

 The following table summaries the different authentication methods that are supported for opening protected documents.